hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 Validating the Transaction
 --------------------------
-The transaction is returned alongside with the hash that needed to be signed.
-If the validator is not controlled by you, then it might
-..
-What exactly is returned here?
-A transaction and a hash?
-How are they returned?
-In the same JSON response? be a good idea to validate that the transaction is what you expect it to be.
+The transaction is returned alongside with the hash that needs to be signed.
+If the validator is not controlled by you, then it might be a good idea to validate that the transaction is what you expect it to be.
 You can use the Wallet SDK to visualize the transaction as described in the :ref:`Visualizing a transaction section <visualizing-a-transaction>`.